2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 ELF: “Extremely low frequency” which is usually from electricity which in the US is 60 Hertz.
 ELF can go up to 300 Hz.

 EMF: Electromagnetic Frequency.
-It is a term for all radiation including ionic, the higher frequency radiation as well as the lower frequency, non-ionic radiation.
-Often when people use the term they refer to the non-ionic radiation such as the common household radiation of microwaves and radio waves.
+It is a term for all radiation including ionic radiation which is the higher frequency radiation as well as the lower frequency radiation called non-ionic.
+Often when people use the term EMF they refer to the non-ionic radiation such as the common household radiation of microwaves and radio waves.
+EMFs are literally photons carrying energy and traveling light speed.
+One important characteristic is that they all have a frequency which could range from ELF-type of frequencies up to microwave frequencies (Wi-FI, bluetooth, satellites, etc).

-Voltage-Gated Calcium Channels: Double ion calcium channels on nearly every cell in the human body.
-It has been theorized and shown that these are the mechanism in which the low frequency radiation (EMF) can affect human cells and ultimately people as a whole.
+Calcium Channels: Double ion calcium channels on nearly every cell in the human body.
+It has been theorized and shown by Dr Martin Pall, PhD, Biochemist & Physicist, and others that these are the mechanism in which the low frequency radiation (EMF) can affect us.

 Introduction: